Effective Date: January 17, 2019

 Viome, Inc. is a company that collects and analyzes physiological, physical, and molecular data for the purpose of understanding and optimizing the wellness of individuals.
-The samples collected from study participants include stool, blood, saliva, cheek swab, skin swab, and/or urine, using test kits provided by Viome.
-Participants will collect the clinical samples and ship them to Viome for analysis.
-Along with data obtained from clinical samples, participant-provided information will be collected and stored by Viome.
-Based on our analysis of all participant data, Viome will make personalized diet and lifestyle recommendations to the individual participant via, without limitation, the Viome website located at www.viome.com and Viome’s mobile applications.
+The samples collected include stool, blood, saliva, cheek swab, skin swab, and/or urine, using sample collection kits provided by Viome.
+Customers will collect the clinical samples and ship them to Viome for analysis.
+Along with data obtained from clinical samples, customer-provided information will be collected and stored by Viome.
+Based on our analysis of all customer data, Viome will make personalized diet and lifestyle recommendations to the individual via, without limitation, the Viome website located at www.viome.com and Viome’s mobile applications.

 Viome takes privacy very seriously.
-We are committed to protecting the privacy and security of “Personal Information”, which could be used to identify the participant, either alone or in combination with other information.
-By using the Viome website and mobile applications, and consenting to participate in the Viome clinical research study, the participant allows us to collect, store, and use their Personal Information for research purposes that will enable us to improve the personalization of diet and lifestyle advice.
-Viome recognizes and understands the importance of privacy and respects our participants’ desire to store and access Personal Information in a private and secure manner.
+We are committed to protecting the privacy and security of “Personal Information” which could be used to identify the customer, either alone or in combination with other information.
+By accessing or using the Service (as defined below) and consenting to participate in the Viome clinical research study (if applicable), the customer allows us to collect, store, and use their Personal Information to enable us to improve the personalization of diet and lifestyle advice.
+Viome recognizes and understands the importance of privacy and respects our customers’ desire to store and access Personal Information in a private and secure manner.

 - Types of Personal Information.
-Viome collects and uses several types of Personal Information in connection with the Service: “Registration Information” is collected when you subscribe to or register for the Service.
+Viome collects and uses several types of Personal Information in connection with the Service.
+“Registration Information” is collected when you subscribe to or register for the Service.
 This information includes, but is not limited to, your name, password, payment plan, credit card information (Viome stores only 4 last digits and expiration date), shipping addresses, and contact information such as email address and telephone number.
 Viome uses Registration Information to authenticate your access to Viome websites and mobile applications; to enable you to purchase features related to the Service; to deliver personalized reports to you in connection with the Service; and to send you marketing communications.
 “Sample Data” is collected when you provide self-collected clinical samples to Viome for analysis using the Viome-supplied collection kits.
-Sample data includes, but is not limited to, gut or mouth microbe analysis, gut gene expression analysis, gut metabolite analysis, personal genetic analysis, personal gene expression, and personal metabolite analysis.
-If you consent to participate in the clinical study, the Sample Data are analyzed in aggregate with other participants’ data to improve the personalization of Viome’s diet and lifestyle recommendations.
-“Self-Reported Information” is collected when you provide information to Viome including, but not limited to, information your health conditions (e.g. Type 2 diabetes), other health-related information (e.g. smoking status, activity level, heart rate), diet information (e.g. food intake levels), and personal traits (e.g. height and weight).
+Sample Data includes, but is not limited to, gut or mouth microbe analysis, gut gene expression analysis, gut metabolite analysis, personal genetic analysis, personal gene expression, and personal metabolite analysis.
+If you consent to use the Service or to participate in the clinical study, your Sample Data is analyzed in aggregate with other customers’ Sample Data to improve the personalization of Viome’s diet and lifestyle recommendations.
+“Self-Reported Information” is collected when you provide information to Viome related to, but not limited to, your health conditions (e.g. Type 2 diabetes), other health-related information (e.g. smoking status, activity level, heart rate), diet information (e.g. food intake levels), and personal traits (e.g. height and weight).
 This information is provided to Viome using its websites and mobile applications.
 Self-Reported Information is used to support the study objective of identifying correlations between dietary and lifestyle inputs with molecular measures.
 “Medical Information” is collected when you give Viome permission to access your medical records.
 Only with your written and signed permission will Viome obtain the medical records from your healthcare provider and use the Medical Information to improve data analysis methods and optimize wellness recommendations provided to you in reports.

 - Other Types of Collected Information.
 When you use the Service, some information is automatically collected through the use of log files.
 Such information may include your device’s Internet Protocol (IP) address, your device’s operating system, the browser type, and your device ID (only for iOS users).
 To ensure your data is safe and used only to the extent necessary to provide the Service, Viome deletes this information every three months.
 Viome uses this information for purposes such as analyzing trends, administering the Service, improving customer service, diagnosing problems with our servers, tracking user movement, and gathering broad demographic information for aggregate use.